openzipkin/zipkin/zipkin-server/README.md

 # zipkin-server
-zipkin-server is a highly customized [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application, packaged as an executable jar.
-You need JRE 8+ to start zipkin-server.
+Zipkin Server a Java 1.8+ service, packaged as an executable jar.

-Span storage and collectors are configurable.
+Span storage and collectors are [configurable](#configuration).
 By default, storage is in-memory, the http collector (POST /api/v2/spans endpoint) is enabled, and the server listens on port 9411.

+Zipkin Server is implemented with [Armeria](https://github.com/line/armeria) and uses [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) internally for configuration.
+It should not be considered a normal Spring Boot application: custom servers are not supported.

 ## Quick-start